Denmark 'blew us away' - Clarke

 Did Clarke get selection wrong?

-With both right-back options in the squad - Motherwell's Stephen O'Donnell and Nathan Patterson of Rangers - ruled out due to Covid issues, Clarke deployed captain Andy Robertson out of position on the right.
+With both right-back options in the squad - Motherwell's Stephen O'Donnell and Nathan Patterson of Rangers - ruled out because of Covid issues, Clarke deployed captain Andy Robertson out of position on the right.

 But the Scotland boss insisted the decision to switch the Liverpool man away from his usual berth was not the sole reason his side failed get a foothold in the first half.